ashrcho/ChurnProject/README.md

 - Inactive - 782 (24.8%)
 #### <ins>Multivariate Analysis<ins>
 ![heatmap](images/heatmap1.png)
-- Churn is the most correlated with status and complains at 0.5 and 0.53 respectively.
+- Churn is the most correlated with Status and Complains at 0.5 and 0.53 respectively.
+- As expected Frequency-of-use and Seconds-of-use are highly correlated.
+- Age and Age Group is highly correlated.
+- Interestingly, Frequency-of-SMS and Customer Value are highly correlated.
 ### 🤠 Data Wrangling